seleneledain/forest_drought_forecasting/README.md

 ## 1. Data Downloading

-### 1.1 Create datasets of minicubes
+### 1.1 Create datasets from minicubes

+To create pixel timeseries from multiple data sources, we use the earthnet-minicuber package (https://github.com/geco-bern/earthnet-minicuber) to obtain spatio-temporal data (time-series of a scene for multiple bands).
 A minicube contains spatio-temporal data ready for machine learning applications.
-It usually contains satellite imagery and additional remote sensing data, all regridded to a common grid.
+It usually contains satellite imagery and additional remote sensing data, all regridded to a common grid.\
-The creation of the minicubes is built upon the work in Earthnet2021 (https://github.com/earthnet2021/earthnet-minicuber), and now allows downloading and aggregating data from ERA5.
+To this cube, custom/local data can be added.
+Cloud removal on Sentinel-2 data can be done and pixel timeseries are sampled from the scene using a forest mask.

 **Setup**
+The format of the data that will be downloaded and the samples that will be created are set up in the `data_downloading/config.py`.
+The parameters to modify are:
+- `specs`: Specifications passed to earthnet-minicuber, defining region, time and bands of interest.
+For more details of the possible cube specifications, check the `earthnet-minicuber` code.
+- `specs_add_bands`:  Specifications for adding locally stored data (including forest mask).
+The data will be added in the same resolution, projection and within the same bounds as the existing data in the minicube.
+There are two types of features that can be added to the minicube.
+    - temporal: bands computed using the raw data in the cube, among ['NDVI']
+    - static/local features: include topographic, vegetation and soil features.
+The possible features that can be added and their meaning are detailed in `feature_engineering/feature_list.txt`.
+- `root_dir`: Where generated data should be stored.
+- `split`: train/validation/test
+- `context`: Number of context frames
+- `target`: Number of target frames
+- `shift`: Shift between Sentinel-2 and ERA5.
+ERA5 will be shifted n steps forward with respect to Sentinel-2, but the timestamps used for naming files are those of Sentinel-2.
+- `cloud_cleaning`: maximum number of consecutive missing values (in NDVI timeseries) for which cloud cleaning will be performed.
+If > cloud_cleaning, the pixel wil not be used as a data sample.
+If 0/None no cloud cleaning is done.
+- `normalisation`: If True, compute min/max for each band in the training set

+**How to create dataset**
-1. Download the required code to generate minicubes: https://github.com/seleneledain/earthnet-minicuber
+1. Download the required code to generate minicubes: https://github.com/geco-bern/earthnet-minicuber
-2. Edit `create_dataset.py` to import the code you just downloaded as a module
+2. In `data_downloading.create_dataset.py` add the path to the downloaded repository
 ```
 import sys
 # Add the path to the repository containing the file